Stay Schemin'

-"Stay Schemin'" is a single by American rapper Rick Ross featuring Drake and French Montana.
-It was released on his 2012 mixtape Rich Forever.
+"Stay Schemin'" is a song by American rapper Rick Ross featuring Drake and French Montana, released as a single from his 2012 mixtape Rich Forever.
 The track was released as a digital download from iTunes on April 17, 2012.
-It is a hip hop song that interpolates its chorus, sung by French Montana, from an unreleased Nas song titled "Day Dreamin, Stay Schemin," which covers the Kurtis Blow song, "Daydreamin'", with new lyrics.
+It is a hip hop song that interpolates its chorus, sung by French Montana, from an unreleased Nas song titled "Day Dreamin, Stay Schemin", which covers the Kurtis Blow song, "Daydreamin'", with new lyrics.